Function – Scope Statement:

 - Assist Site Coordinators with the implementation of food services.

-- Ensure all Visions data is collected in a timely manner.
+- Ensure all membership data is collected in a timely manner.

 - Bachelor’s degree in Education or related field